akka/akka/akka-docs/src/main/paradox/typed/actors.md

 [INFO] [03/13/2018 15:50:05.816] [hello-akka.actor.default-dispatcher-6] [akka://hello/user/Akka] Greeting 3 for Akka
 ```

+You will also need to add a @ref:[logging dependency](logging.md) to see that output when running.

 @@@ div { .group-scala }

 #### Here is another example that you can edit and run in the browser: